m1guelpf/auto-commit/README.md

 ## Develop

 Make sure you have the latest version of rust installed (use [rustup](https://rustup.rs/)).
-Then, you can build the project with by running `cargo build`, and run it with `cargo run`.
+Then, you can build the project by running `cargo build`, and run it with `cargo run`.

 ## License